1240 Associate Vice-Chancellor for Marketing and Communications - West Plains

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: A minimum of five years of experience in public relations practice, preferably with management experience is required.
-This experience should be in one or more of these areas of public relations: media relations, news and information, publications, or sports information.
-Experience in the use of current marketing practices is required.
+Experience: A minimum of five years of experience in public relations practice, preferably with management experience, is required.
+Experience in the use of current marketing practices, electronic media, and web development is required.
 Experience in a college setting is preferred.
-Experience with and/or understanding of electronic media and web development is preferred.

-Skills: Strong verbal and written communications skills are required.
-Strong skills in designing a marketing strategy is required.
-Demonstrated management skills in areas such as goal setting, staff supervision and evaluation and budgeting are required.
-Computer literacy is required.
+Skills: Strong verbal, visual, and written communications skills are required.
+Strong skills in designing a marketing strategy are required.
+Demonstrated management skills in areas including as goal setting, staff supervision and evaluation, and budgeting are required.
+Digital literacy is required.

 Other: Scope of the job frequently requires some travel, working evenings and/or weekends, and attending events in the evening and/or weekend.